OSlevelUPkoodarit/OSlevelUPkoodarit.github.io/_drafts/github-and-practices.md

 #### GitHub pages
 GitHub offers you a way to host a website easily and for free.
 This could be used for example for having your portfolio or website when you apply for job.
 The website is built automatically based on code in your repository on website after some minor settings adjustments.

-# Version control practises
+# Version control practices
 Version control practices vary from team to another, but we wanted to give some ideas of what those practices can be.
 We'll provide examples of what it would mean in a code and what it would mean if you're writing a thesis.

 #### Content of a commit
 Ideally your commit should have only related changes but only small amount of them.
-When programming, this could be for example a new function that provides some new functionality.
-Maybe it could also contain a test for the new function.
-In thesis example, it could be that you changed a wording of a paragraph or wrote a new one.

 Keeping commits small and having related changes in a commit means that other people can more easily see what has changed and what's the purpose of the commit.
 It is also easy to rollback the change if something goes wrong and you don't want to keep the change after all.

+*Programming example: a new function that provides some small part of functionality and possibly a test for the function.*

+*Thesis example: Changing wording in a paragraph.*

 #### Committing frequency
 Although the changes in a commit should be coupled, it doesn't mean that you shouldn't commit often.
 It is often encouraged to commit quite often, because if something goes wrong on your computer, well, then, this happens: